wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 3.3.1 =
+* Performance MU-Plugin does no longer deactivate WPML.
+This way, WPML pages can be tested (i.e. alternatives are properly loaded).
+* We reduced the amount of calls required to sync headline-related tracking information.
+* Bug fix: latest update broke alternative loading for the landing page.
+This is now fixed.
+* Bug fix: when viewing the progress of an experiment, we now say there's a winner if (a) the original version is the best or (b) there's an alternative that's better than the original (even though it's "as good" as other alternatives).
+* We added a small warning when the plugin is updated reminding users to clean their caches.

 = 3.3.0 =
 * **New Feature - Widget Testing** Nelio A/B Testing is the first tool to